Pritam-Git6E/test/README.md

 i wont's start shilling this as some great application and recommend you to download but i use this myself and this is just testing application

 also there is not a good lightweight application to stream YT-music on pc so i might make that as well in the future ;)

+Edit : Doesn't Work Anymore.... i guess. may hoave to do some workaround